antonybevan/h-perforatum-network-tox/docs/THESIS_DEFENSE_NARRATIVE.md

 If target count predicted hepatotoxicity, Quercetin should dominate.
 But here's what the network analysis shows:

-When I measured *proximity* to drug-induced liver injury genes, Quercetin was indeed closer.
+When I measured *proximity* to drug-induced liver injury genes, Quercetin was indeed closer (Z = −5.44 vs −3.86).
 But proximity is context, not inference.

-When I measured *influence*—how signals propagate through the network—Hyperforin showed **~20× greater per-target impact**.
-Each of Hyperforin's 10 targets contributes more to hepatotoxicity than Quercetin's 62 targets combined.
+When I measured *influence*—how signals propagate through the network—Hyperforin showed **Z = +10.27** compared to Quercetin's **Z = +4.42**.
+Each of Hyperforin's 10 targets contributes **22× more** to hepatotoxicity than each of Quercetin's 62 targets.

 This is the **Proximity-Influence Paradox**: close doesn't mean powerful.